 - Thank you for asking how my day was.

 - Thank you for including your brother in the game with your friends.

 - Thank you for being so thoughtful in holding the door for me.

 - I love doing science experiments with you.

 - Thank you for being so calm last night at dinner.

-- I appreciate when you do yoga poses with me.
+- I appreciate it when you do yoga poses with me.

 - Thank you for giving me a goodnight hug.
-It is one of the favorite parts of my day.
+It is one of my favorite parts of the day.

 - I love how much ice cream makes you happy!

 - I appreciate how polite you are at school.